ncar-presentations/git-lecture-2025/slides/lecture.md

 # Goals

 - Understand Git basics
-- Learn about GitHub workflows
+- Learn about collaboration on GitHub
-- Practice branching, merging, and pull requests
+  - branching, merging, and pull requests
-  * And creating and fixing *conflicts*
+  - creating and fixing *conflicts*
+- Learn about GitHub Actions for automated testing

 ---